kjblack013/kjblack013/README.md

 ### Hi there 👋
 #### I'm Kevin, and I'm just a nurse who became fascinated with the world of data.

-#### It's my mission to improve the future of healthcare one data point at a time!
+#### I aspire to revolutionize diverse sectors through data-driven insights, contributing to progress one data point at a time!